TKTheProgrammer/Web-Applications/README.md

 # Web-Applications
-This repository shows all my web application
+This repository contains all my web applications